-Picking and sticking to a sound strategy will help you stay disciplined in your trading.
+Picking and sticking to a sound cryptocurrency trading strategy will help you stay disciplined in your trading.
 Here are the four most common methods for trading crypto:

 - Day trading.
 This is when you open and close a crypto position in the span of one trading day.
 In this case you’re aiming for the quickest gain possible, albeit not necessarily the largest.
 Successful day trades can occur in a matter of hours, or even minutes.

 - Swing trading.
 This is also a short-term trading strategy, albeit with a slightly longer timeframe than day trading.
 When swing trading crypto, you’re holding for somewhere between one day to a few days, in an effort to profit from price changes, otherwise known as swings.
 CFD brokers will usually charge overnight fees for leaving positions open across multiple days, though.

 - Scalping.
 This is an intricate crypto trading technique that seeks to capitalise on small market inefficiencies, producing lots of small gains.
 Two common approaches to scalping are arbitrage and spread scalping.
 Arbitrage entails finding a discrepancy between the bid and ask spread of two different brokers, and taking advantage of that discrepancy.
 Spread scalping is the same idea, but with the same broker.
 Some crypto brokers ban this practice, so make sure your broker allows it if you’re considering this approach.